-Of all the characteristics of addiction, thrill-seeking behavior is the most common.
+Of all the addictive personality traits, thrill-seeking behavior is the most common.
 This trait results from an underlying need for stimulating experiences.

 These individuals push the bounds on what activities they can try out.
 This is in total disregard of the level of danger associated with these new experiences.